 You have an electromechanical meter if it has four dials instead of a digital numerical display.
 It looks more complicated than a digital meter because its dials move in opposite directions (two moving clockwise and the other two moving counter-clockwise).

-However, if you're aiming to save on your electric bill, you can compute the cost of using each appliance and electronic device in your home.
+However, you can compute the cost of using each appliance and electronic device in your home.
+This can help you save on your electric bill.

-Read more: A Guide to Paying Electricity Bills with Meralco Online
+Read more: How to Register, View, and Pay Electric Bills on Meralco Online

 How to Compute Electric Consumption in the Philippines